A Course in Interacting Particle Systems: K-dependence

 Show that this then implies that

 and the process started in any finite initial state dies out a.s.
-Can you use this to improve the lower bound $1/|\Ni_i|\leq\la_{\rm c}$ from Excercise~\ref{E:context}, e.g., for the one-dimensional nearest-neighbor process? \eex
+Can you use this to improve the lower bound $1/|\Ni_i|\leq\la_{\rm c}$ from Exercise~\ref{E:context}, for example for the one-dimensional nearest-neighbor process? \end{Exercise}